hamzaaldirawi/crwn-ecommerce-w-redux/README.md

   - Update our app to redirect to home page if user is signed in

   - Added cartIcon and cartDropdown components

+  - Implement Cart reducer to Cart Components

+  - Updated cart utils to group items in cart reducer